-Specifying a ‘reason for leaving’ in a settlement agreement doesn’t usually matter a great deal.
+Specifying a ‘reason for leaving’ in a settlement agreement doesn’t usually matter.
 However, when both parties are bound by confidentiality, it can be helpful to agree what you will say to your friends/colleagues and prospective future employers about why you left.
 Common reasons are ‘redundancy’ and ‘mutual agreement’ but some agreements don’t mention the reason for leaving at all.
 It is important to establish what your employer will tell prospective future employers about your work and why you left – for example, by agreeing the wording that will be used in any reference they provide.

 What’s an ‘agreed reference’?

 A settlement agreement can include a promise by your employer to provide a reference about you that if they are asked to do so.
 The wording and form of the reference can also be agreed with the settlement agreement – sometimes as an appendix to the agreement itself.

 In some circumstances, you might be happy with a very basic factual reference but a full descriptive reference, about your skills and achievements, is usually preferable.
 The agreement should also make clear that if your former employer is asked to comment about you verbally, or to fill in a tick-box form about you, the information they provide will be no less favourable towards you than the agreed wording.